-In 1972, a small community school with 50 students opened its doors in a city that looked very different than it does today.
+In 1972, a small community school with 50 students was officially established in a city that looked very different than it does today.

 1969 - 1972

 In 1969, ACS’ first school building, was located on Zayed the First Street in Al Bateen with 27 students and 3 teachers, serving students in Grades 1-8.

 By 1972, the American Community School of Abu Dhabi was officially established as a fully independent school, governed by a volunteer, elected Board of Trustees.

 The school grew to include 8 teachers and 50 students, mainly from families of the United States Embassy and major oil companies like Phillips Petroleum and Schlumberger.

 The demand for the high-caliber education provided by ACS grew rapidly with Abu Dhabi’s economic expansion and diversification.
 Construction of a new campus began in December 1974 on land generously donated by the late Founder of the UAE, His Highness Sheikh Zayed bin Sultan Al Nahyan.

 The new school facilities, completed in time to start the 1975 school year, included 8 new classrooms, a kindergarten, a large library and offices with a capacity for 200 students.

 US Ambassador Michael Sterner and His Highness Sheikh Suroor bin Mohammed Al Nahyan (the official representative of H.H.
 Sheikh Zayed) officially dedicated the new school on January 7, 1976 at a ceremony and ribbon cutting.

 A reception was held in the library for the dignitaries, parents and friends, and Mr. Patrick Reilly, principal, conducted a tour of the school.